Components

 Returns a boolean indicating if the node is a

-nodes, the ones that really form the network.
+resultantnode.
+These are nodes that result from anOperation.
+They are intermediate nodes that (almost always) inherit edges fromleafanddatanodes, the ones that really form the network.
 These nodes can store their own tensors or use other node’s tensor.

 - is_conj()[source]#